 This evidence should accompany the application form.
-If necessary, parents can submit the application form and send the supporting evidence at a later date but the supporting evidence MUST be received by the Local Authority on or before the closing date for applications.
+If necessary, parents can submit the application form and send the supporting evidence at a later date, but the supporting evidence MUST be received by the Local Authority on or before the closing date for applications.
 It is the parent's responsibility to ensure that the Local Authority receives the supporting evidence.

-If you do not provide the supporting evidence on or before the closing date, then it will not be possible to consider your application under the medical/social/welfare criterion, Please bear in mind the following points in relation to this criterion
+If you do not provide the supporting evidence on or before the closing date, then it will not be possible to consider your application under the medical/social/welfare criterion.

-1. only exceptional reasons associated with the child and directly relevant to the suitability of that specific school (i.e. showing why the child needs to be admitted to that particular school) are normally accepted under this criterion 2. all schools can make provision for special educational needs and can also manage common conditions - e.g. asthma, diabetes, epilepsy
+Please bear in mind the following points in relation to this criterion

-After the closing date, during the early stages of the allocations process, all applications which have requested consideration on the grounds of medical/social/welfare need are considered separately by a panel from the Admission Authority.
+1. only exceptional reasons associated with the child and directly relevant to the suitability of that specific school (i.e. showing why the child needs to be admitted to that particular school) are normally accepted under this criterion are considered separately by a panel from the Admission Authority.
 This involves considering all statements and evidence provided by parents to support the application.
 The panel may, at their own discretion, contact parents/carers and third parties (with parental consent) to request further information where this is needed to reach a decision